gbdev/pandocs/content/Rendering.md

 # Overview

-The Game Boy outputs to a 160x144 pixel LCD, but this hides a decently complex system used to facilitate rendering.
+The Game Boy outputs to a 160x144 pixel LCD, using a quite complex mechanism to facilitate rendering.

 ## Tiles

 Similarly to other retro systems, pixels are usually not manipulated individually, as this would be expensive CPU-wise.
-Instead, pixels are grouped in 8x8 squares, called *tiles* (or sometimes "patterns"), which are essentially the base unit as far as Game Boy graphics are concerned.
+Instead, pixels are grouped in 8x8 squares, called *tiles* (or sometimes "patterns"), often considered as the base unit in Game Boy graphics.

 ## Palettes

-A tile does not encode color information directly.
-Instead, a tile assigns a *color ID* to each of its pixels, thus ranging from 0 to 3.
-(For this reason, Game Boy graphics are called *2bpp*, or "2 bits per pixel".)
-These color IDs are then combined with a *palette* to essentially colorize it.
+A tile does not encode color information.
+Instead, a tile assigns a *color ID* to each of its pixels, ranging from 0 to 3.
+For this reason, Game Boy graphics are also called *2bpp*, 2 bits per pixel.
+These color IDs are then associated with a *palette*.

-Conceptually, palettes are simply an array of colors, 4 in the Game Boy's case.
+A palettes consists in a array of colors, 4 in the Game Boy's case.
-The way a palette is stored differs between monochrome and Color Game Boys.
+Palettes are stored differently in monoschrome and color versions of the console.
-When applied to a tile, each color ID is used as an index into that array of colors, which then gets sent to the LCD.
+When applied to a tile, each color ID is used as an index to select the color in the palette array, which then gets sent to the LCD.

-Palettes are useful, for example, for quickly flashing some graphics (damage, invunerability, thunderstorm, etc.), for fading the screen, famously for palette swaps, and more.
+Modifying palettes enables effects such as quickly flashing some graphics (damage, invunerability, thunderstorm, etc.), fading the screen, "palette swaps", and more.

 ## Layers

-The Game Boy has three "layers", from bottom to top: the background, the window, and sprites.
+The Game Boy has three "layers", from bottom to top: the background, the window, and the sprites.
 Some features and behaviors break this abstraction, but it works for the most part.

 ### Background

-The background is composed of what's called a *tilemap*.
-A tilemap is simply a large grid of tiles.
+The background is composed of a *tilemap*.
+A tilemap is a large grid of tiles.
 However, tiles aren't directly written to tilemaps;
-instead, tilemaps contain the *ID* of tiles—a number that uniquely identifies a given tile.
-This makes reusing tiles very cheap, both in CPU time and in required memory space, and is the main mechanism that helps working around the paltry 8 KiB of video RAM.
+instead, tilemaps contain unique references to the tiles.
+This makes reusing tiles very cheap, both in CPU time and in required memory space, and it is the main mechanism that helps working around the paltry 8 KiB of video RAM.

-The background can be made to scroll as a whole, simply by writing to two hardware registers; this makes scrolling very cheap.
-If a game had to update each pixel individually, it would have to redraw the whole screen.
+The background can be made to scroll as a whole, writing to two hardware registers.
+This makes scrolling very cheap.

 ### Window